OuluLinux/ConvNetCpp/README.md

 ```

 ## Compiling the library and examples
-ConvNetC++ requires the cross-platform library [Ultimate++](https://sourceforge.net/projects/upp/files/upp/2015.2/), which works in all platforms.
-Even Windows XP is supported, because the U++ version
+ConvNetC++ requires the cross-platform library [Ultimate++](https://sourceforge.net/projects/upp/files/upp/2015.2/), which works in all platforms (Windows, Linux, OSX, FreeBSD).
+Even Windows XP is
-9251 and Windows 7 SDK are the minimum requirements.
+supported, because the U++ version 9251 and Windows 7 SDK are the minimum requirements.
+Getting this to work in OSX is probably easier with wine, than with native solution, which is incomplete.

 After you have installed the Ultimate++, create a new assembly for the ConvNetC++ by looking included assemblies as examples.
 You can compile examples with the included MINGW compiler, but compiling them with the Visual Studio compiler makes it a lot faster.